EasyScript

 ABC Stenoscript strategy: Designates abbreviations on a random basis to multiple words.
 It is difficult to remember one abbreviation for so many words and it will take additional time during the transcription.

-EasyScript strategy: Separates words into 5 basic categories such as simple, prefix, suffix, prefix/suffix and compound.
-Specifies assignment of 1, 2 and 3 character codes to only one specific category (i.e. simple words).
-Only 2–3 words are assigned to one abbreviation to reduce memorization volume.
-As a result, this approach increases abbreviation speed and reduces transcription time.
+EasyScript strategy: Separates words into five categories: simple, prefix, suffix, prefix/suffix and compound.
+It assigns 1, 2 and 3 character codes to only one specific category (i.e. simple words).
+Only 2–3 words are assigned to one abbreviation so there is less to memorize.

 Suffix Words